bullhorn/rest-api-docs/source/includes/entityref/paybill/_billmastertransactionsurchargerate.md

 # Pay and Bill - BillMasterTransactionSurchargeRate

-Represents an association between a bill master transaction and surcharge rate
+Represents an association between a bill master transaction and surcharge rate.

 CRUD Access - READ